Become an affiliate partner and earn attractive commission.

 What are Sources of Support for Learning and Development?

 “Sources of Support” are those elements that aid in your learning and development.
 These sources can be either formal or informal.
 While the formal sources of support mostly rely on the professionals, their advice and guidance, informal sources are about events, research and practical learning.
-Both the forms of support can help you create a personal vision and motivate you to reach your target.
+Both forms of support can help you create a personal vision and motivate you to reach your target.

-Different Sources of Support for Personal and Professional Development:
+Different Sources of Support for Personal and Professional Development

 This blog has attempted to outline sources of support for learning and development, which are as follows-